Weathermann/vcf2ics/README.md

 Python project to convert vcf contacts to an ics calendar file, which contains the **birthdays** of the contacts

 Purpose of the application:
-Display birthdays in the Android calendar.
+**Display birthdays in the Android calendar.**
-It reads the `BDAY` tag from a vcf contacts file, writes the birthdays together with the calculated age into an ics calendar file.
+For this purpose it reads the `BDAY` tag from a vcf contacts file, writes the birthdays together with the calculated age into an ics calendar file.

 This project was inspired by https://github.com/FoxP/VCF-to-ICS
 In comparison, the code has been modernized and simplified for the intended limited purpose.